About MarshScapes

 MarshScapes is a space for some musings, photos, maybe the occasional sketch, on nature, wildlife, our relationship with the 'wild', natural history, science, archaeology and really anything that might catch my attention.

 My name is Anke Marsh and I am a research scientist, writer and editor who dabbles in photography.
-I got my PhD from the Institute of Archaeology, UCL and my research focuses on the use of sedimentary and microfossil (shout out to phytoliths!) evidence to better understand past environments and the ever so complicated human-nature relationship - a theme I will be writing about a lot here.
+I got my PhD from the Institute of Archaeology, UCL and my research focuses on the use of sedimentary and microfossil (shout out to phytoliths!) evidence to better understand past environments and the ever so complicated human-nature relationship - a theme I will be writing about here (edit: ok, got distracted by birds!).
 I am also active in conservation and natural history volunteering with both the London Natural History Society and the Earthworm Society of Britain.

 I take long walks, photograph what I see, record them (biological records that end up eventually in the national biodiversity database), and do a lot of thinking.
 And a lot of that is about nature and our relationship with the 'wild'.
 So, this site was born - to explore these ideas and to share photos of the beautiful part of the world that I am so fortunate to have on my doorstep.